MarkusMas/meta-shelly-gen2/README.md

 Note: The buttons "POWER ON" and "POWER OFF" are automatically added to the automatically generated recipes of each Shelly device.

 ### All other Shortcuts, Labels, Sliders and Switches
-Using the actual features of the Shelly devices is done by adding shortcuts, labels sliders or switches to the slide of a recipe.
+Using the actual features of the Shelly devices is done by adding shortcuts, labels, sliders or switches to the slide of a recipe.
 The features of each Shelly type are different.
-Please refer to the chapter
+Please refer to the next chapter.

 ## Supported Shelly Devices and Features
 The follwing Shelly devices of Gen2 upwards are supported and/ or planned to be added.
 Please contact us on telegram if you have a request for a new Shelly driver.